stephanmg/vr-grids/README.md

 For Windows installations a working WSL or Cygwin environment is required to run the VR pipeline script (Sh/Bash).

 ### Database and cell requirements
 Cells will be packaged in a *.vrn* file if passes all automatic geometry checks.
 Cells from *NeuroMorpho.org* need to be acyclic, otherwise expect errors during grid generation.
+Inflated geometries might look "clunky" at branching points, depending on the inflation factor and the success of branching point optimization.
+The user needs to decide if it is allowed to have some "clunky" branching points or not any.

 ### Usage
 Using the provided `pipeline_vr.sh` script (Bash/Sh compatible script) one can input an SWC file from the *NeuroMorpho* database and call it by: